|

 include digital exposure, composition, visual distillation, archiving, color

-We will discuss technical and aesthetic issues, tapping into your emotional response to the landscape, working toward images that are uniquely your own.
-The emphasis will be improving the composition and technical finesse of the participants and empowering the individual photographers to better pursue their vision, from image-making to print-making.
-The Workshop Program Individual problem solving has been a high priority in Steve's workshop program all through its 25 year history.
+management and fine-art printing.
+Individual problem solving has been a high priority in Steve's workshop program all through its 25 year history.
 Classes are kept small to maximize individual attention.
 Plan to bring some of your work to demonstrate how you see, what you are happy with, and photographs that indicate problems you are encountering.
 Some digital cameras may be available to borrow during the workshop, please inquire beforehand. |

 |